guhan/zerotociso/docs/NETWORKTOPOLOGIES.md

 Hybrid topologies combine two or more different topologies.
 For example, a star-bus hybrid might have multiple star-configured networks connected via a bus.

-## Point-to-Point Topology:
-Point-to-point topology involves a direct connection between two devices, such as a dedicated link between routers or a computer and a printer.

 ## Daisy Chain Topology:
 In a daisy chain topology, devices are connected in sequence, one after the other.
 Data flows